kakounedotcom/connect.kak/README.md

 Defined in [`env`](rc/env).

+- `IN_KAKOUNE_CONNECT`: Determine whether the shell is connected to a Kakoune session.
 - `KAKOUNE_SESSION`: Kakoune session.
 - `KAKOUNE_CLIENT`: Kakoune client.
 - `KAKOUNE_CONNECT_SCRIPT`: Path to connect script, used by `:connect-detach` for writing shell commands.